slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 <!--
 > *"Don’t be irreplaceable, if you can’t be replaced, you can’t be promoted.*

+-- x\@aruvinchan] * In 2026, if your career isn't portable at will, you're a slave.
+-- x\@naval] * If you don’t commit to meaningful work, life will fill your time with busywork.
+-- x\@talebwisdom] * "What fools call “wasting time” is most often the best investment."
 - "estava a perder o controlo da minha carreira"  -- vertonghen

-- "Don’t try to be original.
++ "Don’t try to be original.
 Be simple.
 Be good technically, and if there is something in you, it will come out."
-- 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
++ 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
-- behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
++ behavior economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
-- doing things you enjoy / doing things you’re good at / doing things other people want
++ doing things you enjoy / doing things you’re good at / doing things other people want
-- hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
++ hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
-- If it drains you, it’s not for you.
++ If it drains you, it’s not for you.
 Always remember that.
-- If you can’t find 4 hours a day to work on your own projects.
++ If you can’t find 4 hours a day to work on your own projects.
 You’ll end up working 8 for someone else for a lot less.
 That is the reality.
-- if you don’t take risks, you’ll work for someone who does.
++ if you don’t take risks, you’ll work for someone who does.
-- If you’re gonna do sales, sell something expensive.
++ If you’re gonna do sales, sell something expensive.
-- i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
++ i’m really good in this game so i should keep playing vs i’m really good in thsi game so i should stop playing
-- nobody ever gets credit for fixing problems that never happened
++ nobody ever gets credit for fixing problems that never happened
-- recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
++ recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
-- remote killed HR
++ remote killed HR
-- The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.
++ The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.
-- The «40 hour work week» is a lie.
++ The «40 hour work week» is a lie.
 It doesn’t account for: • Getting ready • Commuting • Your «lunch break» • Commuting again • Stressing after the day is over 60 hours of indebted time for 40 hours of pay.
-- trabalhar de porta aberta vs trabalhar à porta fechada
++ trabalhar de porta aberta vs trabalhar à porta fechada
-- trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
++ trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
-- volunteer for assignments / becoming the go to guy for some questions
++ volunteer for assignments / becoming the go to guy for some questions
-- Why do mediocre graphic designers feel like they have some kind of human right to have their existence subsidized by consumers.
++ Why do mediocre graphic designers feel like they have some kind of human right to have their existence subsidized by consumers.
-- Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
++ Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
-- Metaknowledge: journal higher in the hierarchy than you (instead of asking directly).
++ Metaknowledge: journal higher in the hierarchy than you (instead of asking directly).
-- Take risks to boost your immune system.
++ Take risks to boost your immune system.
 -->

 > *"Learn to sell.
 Learn to build.
 If you can do both, you’re unstoppable."